Covid-19 Frequently Asked Questions

 I’m worried about traveling– is it safe to travel to campus?

-During National Lockdown, Government guidance is to reduce travel as much as possible.
-If you do need to travel, you can find advice on how to travel safely from Transport for London and the Government and we have put together some guidance on useful routes and apps to plan your journey on the Student Hub.
+If you need to travel, you can find advice on how to travel safely from Transport for London and the Government and we have put together some guidance on useful routes and apps to plan your journey on the Student Hub.

-The majority of our classes will be taking place online in Term 2 and to help you avoid travelling during peak hours, we have arranged for the vast majority of teaching which is taking place on campus to take place between 10am-4pm.
+The majority of our classes are taking place online and to help you avoid travelling during peak hours, we have arranged for the vast majority of teaching which is taking place on campus to take place between 10am-4pm.

 What would happen if there was a confirmed case at City?